 Mood state refers to your state of mind at any given time.
 Are you happy or are you sad?
 Are you enjoying the bike ride or have you just about had enough and want to stop.
 There will come a time in any ultra running event or Ironman where you've had enough and you just want to stop, your mood will deteriorate and you'll make the decision that you just don't want to be doing it any longer.
 Ideally, you need to stay upbeat, because if you're happy, you'll probably keep running.
 So what kind of things can help your mood?

 The obvious one is fitness, if you physically break down then it's hard to remain positive.
 As above, mind over matter can only get you so far.
 It's critical to understand that your physical fitness is by far the single most important thing for success.
 If you don't feel tired, you generally wouldn't consider stopping or dropping out.
+The people who have done the most training will generally go further in the event, whilst maintaining a more positive outlook.
 Don't ever fall into the trap of listening to someone who tells you that training isn't important and it's all 'mental'.

 2. Goal Setting & Expectations